-It's no contest in this category, the Hoover Linx BH50010 (Est. $130) is a strong performer that works well on both carpet and hard flooring.
+If you don't want to pay upwards of $300 for a cordless stick vacuum, as most people probably don't, you'll still find a top-end performer in the Hoover Linx BH50010 (Est. $130).
 It runs for about 20 to 30 minutes on a single charge, reviewers say, which is pretty good; most cordless stick vacs average about 15 minutes of runtime.
 Owners who were leery of that being enough time to finish the job say they were surprised at how much quicker you can clean when you're not navigating around a power cord.
-Some owners say they buy an extra battery as well, which costs about $70, just to have a backup on hand or to be able to extend the runtime.
+Some owners say they buy an extra battery, the Hoover Linx BH5000 (Est. $50), just to have a backup on hand or to be able to extend the runtime.
 The Hoover Linx uses a lithium-ion (Li-ion) battery that powers the vacuum at full strength (no loss of suction as the battery runs down) until it's completely drained.
 It has a light that indicates how much battery power is left.
 A full recharge takes about three hours.

 At 11 pounds, the Shark Navigator Freestyle (Est. $115) is not quite as easy to pick up and carry as the Linx, but its biggest claim to fame is its extreme maneuverability.
 Experts and users say the Shark Freestyle navigates seamlessly around any number of obstacles, and it gets a lot of praise for how quickly and easily it cleans under and around dining room tables and chairs -- or high chairs -- after messy family dinners.